Biography

 Her recordings have been chosen ‘Album of the Week’ (CBC), 'Top 5' (The New Classical FM), and streamed over 200,000 times.
 They often highlight important global social issues to initiate change.
 Her CD A Shrinking Planet was one of the first albums to highlight the influence of globalization in new music.
 Creating a Landscape explores the ways in which composers and performers impact our environment.
 A Conversation Piece features her most popular piano composition “Shattered Ice” that protests against environmental destruction in the Canadian Arctic.
 Most recently, Awaken celebrates our post-COVID emergence and features leading violinist Christopher Verrette.

-With degrees from the University of Toronto and University of British Columbia, Beaumont pursued additional studies at the Eastman School of Music, The Banff Centre, Royal Conservatory, and Le Centre d'Arts Orford.
-She trained in piano with leading pedagogues Anton Kuerti, Robert Silverman, Robert G. Rogers, Menahem Pressler, and Marek Jablonski.
-Her composition instructors included Phil Nimmons, Edward Laufer, Gustav Ciamaga, and Dr. Samuel Dolin.
+Beaumont studied at the University of Toronto, University of British Columbia, Eastman School of Music, The Banff Centre for the Arts, The Royal Conservatory of Music, and Le Centre d'Arts Orford.
+She trained with leading pedagogues, including Anton Kuerti, Robert Silverman, Robert G. Rogers, and Menahem Pressler, and studied composition with Phil Nimmons, Edward Laufer, Gustav Ciamaga, and Dr. Samuel Dolin.

 Rea Beaumont Photo: Denise Grant